Hot Crypto Wallets:

 What is a hot wallet?

-A hot wallet is a type of cryptocurrency wallet that is connected to the internet.
+A hot wallet is a cryptocurrency wallet connected to the internet.
 This connectivity allows users to quickly send, receive, and trade digital assets, making it convenient for daily use. -

 What is the main difference between a hot wallet and a cold wallet?